+One can also generate the block Krylov subspace one vector at a time using the band Lanczos process proposed by Ruhe \cite{Ruhe1979}.
+At each iteration one matrix-single-vector product is performed as opposed to a matrix-block-vector product in a block-level method.
+It proceeds in a similar fashion to the single-vector Arnoldi process but starts with $p$ vectors against which the new vector must be orthogonalized instead of one.
+We derive our algorithm from this process but with certain operations performed in a block fashion.
+We must adopt a notation which is compatible with the single vector per iteration nature of the band Lanczos process.
+Thus the initial block of normalized vectors called $\vek V_{1}$ before is renamed $\vek U_{p}=\brac{ } $, denoting that we start with the first $p$ orthonormal vectors.

-denotes the normalized starting block of vectors.
-Note that $\vek U_{p}$ was called $\vek V_{1}$ when describing the block Arnoldi method.
-Beginning with no symmetry assumption on $\vek A$, the banded Arnoldi process (see, e.g., \cite{F.1995,FM.1997}) performs the same orthogonalization as the block method, only one vector at a time.
-We denote the matrix with the first $j$ banded Arnoldi vectors as columns $\vek U_{j}\in\R^{n\times j}$, where for $j < p$, $\vek U_{j}$ has only the first $j$ starting vectors as columns.
-Therefore, at each iteration, one matrix-single-vector product is performed as opposed to a matrix-block-vector product in a block-level method.
-It proceeds in a similar fashion to the single-vector Arnoldi process but starts with $p$ vectors against which the new vector must be to orthogonalized instead of one.
+Beginning with no symmetry assumption on $\vek A$, the band Arnoldi process (see, e.g., \cite{F.1995,FM.1997}) performs the same orthogonalization as the block method, only one vector at a time.
+We denote the matrix with the first $j$ band Arnoldi vectors as columns $\vek U_{j}\in\R^{n\times j}$ where for $j < p$, $\vek U_{j}$ has only the first $j$ starting vectors as columns.

-This algorithm allows one to detect a breakdown from the scalar quantities generated by the banded Lanczos process.
-By reordering the computations, the banded Lanczos algorithm can be formulated with many of the same block level operations as the block Lanczos algorithm, e.g., the operator is applied to a block of vectors every $p$ iterations, while maintaining the ease with which we detect breakdown in the banded Lanczos algorithm.
+This algorithm allows one to detect a breakdown from the scalar quantities generated by the band Lanczos process.
+By reordering the computations the band Lanczos algorithm can be formulated with many of the same block level operations as the block Lanczos algorithm, e.g., the operator is applied to a block of vectors every $p$ iterations while maintaining the ease with which we detect breakdown in the band Lanczos algorithm.

 To describe the Arnoldi relation in this setting, we must take care as the iteration number $j$ does not match the dimension of the block Krylov subspace.
-At iteration $j$, we generate the $(p+j)$th banded Arnoldi vector.
-At this iteration, we have the banded Arnoldi relation
+At iteration $j$, we generate the $(j+p)$th band Arnoldi vector.
+At this iteration we have the band Arnoldi relation

 The banded Hessenberg matrix $\overline{\vek H}_{j}\in\R^{(j+p)\times j}$ has $p$ lower subdiagonal entries per column and has the structure

 where $\vek H_{j}$ is a square $j\times j$ matrix satisfying the identity